Disclaimer: This article is not directed at US customers.

 *For Kasikorn Bank, ‘Trade Finance Deposit' marking is equivalent to ‘International Funds Transfer’.

-What if my recipient's bank is a different bank?
+What if my recipient uses a different bank?

 You can ask for a FET form.
 See more information below.